-AOPE is home to the world renowned manned submersible Alvin and unmanned vehicles Jason and ABE.
+AOPE is home to the world renowned manned submersible Alvin and unmanned vehicles Jason, REMUS, and NEREUS.
 The department also develops advanced moored and bottom-mounted observation systems for short- and long-term measurements.
-The recently constructed Martha's Vineyard Coastal Observatory integrates atmospheric and oceanographic measurements into a high-bandwidth, real-time data feed to WHOI and the worldwide web, providing a continuous source of interdisciplinary data for coastal and meteorological researchers.
+The Martha's Vineyard Coastal Observatory (MVCO) integrates atmospheric and oceanographic measurements into a high-bandwidth, real-time data feed to WHOI and the worldwide web, providing a continuous source of interdisciplinary data for coastal and meteorological researchers.

 At a coral reef located offshore Lee Stocking Island in the Bahamas, a sea slug feeds on a sea whip.
 (Photo by Kristen Whalen, Woods Hole Oceanographic Institution)

 Oceanic biology is extraordinarily complex in the diversity of organisms

 that inhabit the seas, their life habits, and in how they interact

 with and contribute to essential global processes.
 Research in the